nsubordin81/educational-python-variants/Research.md

 There have been some attempts to remove the GIL in Pypy https://morepypy.blogspot.com/2017/08/lets-remove-global-interpreter-lock.html

-A talk on concurrency in python ://www.youtube.com/watch?v=9zinZmE3Ogk&t=746s
+A talk on concurrency in python ://www.youtube.com/watch?v=9zinZmE3Ogk&t=746s and concurrency in general.
+A bit tongue in cheek, but some good points.
+Multiprocessing is not going to be as efficient as multithreading because threads can put things in and take things out of memory with no overhead and share state and processes cannot.

 ### Interoperability